Learning by Surprise: Adaptive Mitigation of Model Collapse in Large Language Models: Initial experiments with model collapse – and new observations

 Model collapse also degrades the model's capacity to generate meaningful sentences.
-We find that the Llama2’s commonsensical inference accuracy, $A_{\text{CI}}$, deteriorates over simulation steps: its ability to generate commonsensical answers declines consistently (see Figure \ref{fig:semantic}).
-This degradation is evident especially when the model is trained on the combined dataset -- with a relative decrease of approximately $23\%$ -- but also when trained on each dataset individually, with decreases ranging from $1.7\%$ on \texttt{sci} to $16.3\%$ on \texttt{xls} (see Figure~\ref{fig:semantic}).
-In other words, as the autophagy process unfolds, the model's predictions increasingly diverge from common sense.
-This unprecedented finding shows that autophagy not only diminishes linguistic entropy, but also degrades commonsensical inference capabilities.
-The observed collapse can be attributed to the use of AI-generated documents for fine-tuning, as the decline is markedly less pronounced when the model is trained on human-authored documents (see Figure~\ref{fig:semantic}).
-Figure \ref{fig:mitigation_allmodels} in Appendix \ref{sec:app_A4_allmodels} shows that similar results hold for Llama3 and Mistral.
+Figure \ref{fig:semantic} shows that Llama2-7B’s commonsensical inference accuracy, $A_{\text{CI}}$, deteriorates as AI autophagy unfolds.
+This degradation is evident especially when the model is trained on the combined dataset -- with a relative decrease of approximately $23\%$ at simulation step $10$ compared to step $0$ -- but also when trained on each dataset individually, with decreases ranging from $1.7\%$ on SciAbs to $16.3\%$ on XL-Sum (see Figure~\ref{fig:semantic}).
+In other words, as AI autophagy unfolds, the model generates increasingly implausible continuations of prompts in the HellaSwag dataset.
+This result can be attributed to the use of AI-generated documents for fine-tuning, as the decline in commonsensical inference accuracy is markedly less pronounced when the LLM is trained on human-authored documents (see Figure~\ref{fig:semantic}).
+Figures \ref{fig:mitigation_allmodels_entropy} and \ref{fig:mitigation_allmodels_hellaswag} in Appendix \ref{sec:app_A4_allmodels} shows that similar results hold for Llama3-8B, Mistral-7B, and Qwen3-0.6B.

-Table~\ref{tab:texts} illustrates an example of how the model’s outputs evolve across iterations of the autophagy process.
+Table~\ref{tab:texts} illustrates an example of how the model’s outputs evolve across AI autophagy iterations.
 At simulation step 0, the generated continuations are fluent and meaningful, closely aligned with the prompt.
-By step 5, signs of collapse appear, with increasing redundancy, loss of specificity, and mild incoherence, especially in the \texttt{xls} and \texttt{sci} datasets.
-By step 10, collapse becomes evident: the model tends to repeat phrases and produce templated or meaningless sequences.
+By step 5, signs of model collapse already appear, with increasing redundancy, loss of specificity, and mild incoherence.
+By step 10, model collapse becomes evident: the LLM tends to repeat phrases and produce templated or meaningless sequences.

+\paragraph{\bf Impact of prompt length} We assess the impact of the prompt length by varying $k \in \{32, 64, 96\}$, corresponding to 75\%, 50\%, and 25\% of AI-generated tokens (out of a total of $L=128$ tokens).
+We conduct this analysis using Llama2-7B and the combined dataset.